Ludwig Boltzmann Institut für Menschenrechte

-The Ludwig Boltzmann Institute of Human Rights (German: Ludwig Boltzmann Institut für Menschenrechte, BIM) is a Vienna-based research institute affiliated with the Austrian Ludwig Boltzmann Gesellschaft, that specializes in the area of human rights.
+The Ludwig Boltzmann Institute of Human Rights (BIM; German: Ludwig Boltzmann Institut für Menschenrechte) is a Vienna-based research institute affiliated with the Austrian Ludwig Boltzmann Gesellschaft, that specializes in the area of human rights.

 History

 It was founded in 1992 by Felix Ermacora, Manfred Nowak and Hannes Tretter, all three Professors of Law at the University of Vienna.
 Felix Ermacora († 1995) served as its first director, followed by Manfred Nowak and Hannes Tretter as joint scientific directors (2009–2019).
 Since 2019 Michael Lysander Fremuth has been scientific director.
 Fremuth also holds a professorship for Fundamental and Human Rights at the University of Vienna.
-The Institute is located at Freyung 6 in the city center of Vienna/Austria.
+The institute is located at Freyung 6 in the city center of Vienna/Austria.
 It cooperates with the Institut für Staats- und Verwaltungsrecht at the University of Vienna.

 In 1993, the Institute organised and coordinated the activities of more than 3,000 NGO delegates during the World Conference on Human Rights.
 In 2002, the Institute became a general mandate by the European Commission for the execution of twinning projects.
 Since the establishment of the research platform Human Rights in the European Context in 2008, the Institute coordinates the research platform that brings together researchers of six faculties of the University of Vienna.

 Structure

-The Institute's day-to-day work is managed by the Managing Director Patricia Mussi-Mailer.
-There are the following research areas within in the Institute:
+The institute's day-to-day work is managed by the Managing Director Patricia Mussi-Mailer.
+There are the following research areas within the Institute: